Sport Management – Online

 Department of Kinesiology and Health Education

-This program is ideal for working professionals looking to move into or advance in the sports industry—whether in event and facility operations, ethics and law, or sports media and communication.
+Working professionals looking to move into or advance in the sports industry—whether in event and facility operations, ethics and law, or sports media and communication.
 Our students will be motivated to combine strategic thinking with practical experience to succeed in a competitive industry.

 Career Objective